CarolineLienard/Booki/README.md

 Users should be able to:

 - Edit the text in the seach bar.
 The input need to be in a form and the search function musn't work.
 - Click on the whole activities and host cards (not just the title).
-The links are empty and need to be feel with an #.
+The links are empty and need to be fill with an #.
 - See an hover effect on the search filters.
 The filter must not work.
 - Click on "Hébergements" and "Activities", they need to lead to the host section and the activites section.